 I have family members who are sharing concerns with me about alarming email messages they receive from time to time.
-They’re even admitting interest in messages that congratulate them for winning unexpected prizes.
+They’ve even admitted interest in messages that congratulate them for winning unexpected prizes.

 As a seasoned email user, I can usually spot a suspicious message quickly.
 Poor grammar.
 Choppy sentence structure.
 And poor quality images of company logos.

 Recently, I received a phishing message that impressed me with its design.
 It wasn’t perfect, but it wasn’t the usual mess, either.